-If there is one thing I want my students to learn in my courses, it is curiosity.
-I want them to know how to ask good questions and how to pursue a line of inquiry: how to access the research base, critically examine sources, and explore social phenomenon using the tools of social science.
+Developing the habit of questioning is at the heart of all my courses.
+I want students to know how to ask good questions and how to pursue a line of inquiry: how to access the research base, critically examine sources, and explore social phenomena using the tools of social science.
 But above all else, I want them to develop the inclination to ask questions in the first place—questions that intrigue them, excite them, and compel them to follow up.
-Cultivating the habit of questioning is at the heart of all of my courses.
+I work to make sure that students leave my courses not just able, but also disposed to ask questions of the world around them, prepared to take action to find answers, and perhaps even inspired to work to change the answers they uncover.

 My approach to teaching teachers is aligned with my philosophy and informed by my research, but it is most clearly guided by a particular theory of human development and learning: self-determination theory.
 This theory argues that people have three basic needs (autonomy, relatedness, and competence), and when these three needs are met or satisfied by the environment, people will be more intrinsically motivated to perform a task or engage in an undertaking.
 Their intrinsic motivation, in turn, will lead to “enhanced performance, persistence, and creativity” (Ryan & Deci, 2000, p.
 70).
 Taking my cue from this theory and the robust body of research that supports it, I make efforts to ensure that I create syllabi and classroom learning environments that support student autonomy, foster a sense of relatedness or belonging for all students, and help students to feel increasingly competent.